How to Tackle Toxic Environments

 Projects ultimately fail if they are not built on a firm foundation.
 Your staff will leave.
 You will waste money.
 People become ill and risk their financial stability, and, in the case of healthcare, patients will unnecessarily suffer.
 We are all aware of the Mid Staffordshire Review and the death of Baby P.

-Earlier this summer, NHS Improvement published the Interim NHS People Plan, which documents the ambition to make the NHS a better place to work.
+Last this summer, NHS Improvement published the Interim NHS People Plan, which documents the ambition to make the NHS a better place to work.
 This feels like the right time to build on the discussion of organisational culture and leadership which is taking place right now.

 Getting Started | A collaborative effort